dozed/fink/README.markdown

 The sample application is running on: http://localhost:8080/

-The admin panel is reachable under: http://localhost:8080/fink-admin/ (<- note the extra / at the end)
+The admin panel is reachable under: http://localhost:8080/admin

 # Development notes